oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

             - To verify, run the following script: `$DBSEC_LABS/nne/nne_view_sqlnet_ora.sh`

 💡 **TIP:** You've now configured the protection for *`Employees_search`* target using SQL Firewall and Database Firewall.
-Let's now configure protection for *`Customer_orders*` target using Database Vault.
+Let's now configure protection for *`customer_orders*` target using Database Vault.

 </details>

 ## Task 3: Use Database Vault to enforce least privilege

-Database Vault is enabled in the **Customer_orders** pdb in the livelab environment.
+Database Vault is enabled in the **customer_orders** pdb in the livelab environment.
 We have also created a realm to protect the sensitive application schema objects.
 Only schema owner *CO* and certain database administrators are authorized to access the realm.
 In this lab, we will do the following:
 -   You will add business user as authorized participant of the realm.
 -   Monitor any realm violations